 Galena is a very small city located in the state of Kansas.
 With a population of 2,930 people and two constituent neighborhoods, Galena is the 94th largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, Galena is generally considered to be a blue-collar town.
-36.35% of the Galena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Galena is a blue-collar town, with 36.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Galena is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Galena who work in office and administrative support (12.61%), sales jobs (9.29%), and teaching (8.55%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Galena has relatively fewer families with younger children, and/or college students.
 Combined, this makes Galena a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.